hub-create

 Create private repository.-h, --homepage url

-Repository homepage URL.-o, --open
+Repository homepage URL.-o, --browse

-Set remote name (default: origin).
+Set the name for the new git remote (default: origin).

 CAVEATS